 What are the best arguments for Plan G Medicare supplement insurance?
 First, it’s important to know Plan G fills in all gaps in Medicare Parts A & B except for one.
 Plan G does not cover the Part B deductible.

-The Medicare Part B deductible is $240 in 2024 and it was $226 in 2023.
-This is a $14 increase.
-This coincides with other increases in Medicare Part B premiums and consumer out-of-pocket exposure.
+The Medicare Part B deductible is $257 in 2025.
+It was $240 in 2024 and $226 in 2023.
+These increases coincide with other increases in Medicare Part B premiums and consumer out-of-pocket exposure.

-The deductible changes each year when officials at CMS (Centers for Medicare & Medicaid Services) announce new cost-sharing amounts.
-So Plan F covers the one-time, yearly Part B deductible and Plan G does not.
+It’s important to note that Plan F covers the one-time, yearly Part B deductible and Plan G does not.
 That is the only difference between the two.
-Plan N does not cover the Part B deductible either.
+For reference, Plan N does not cover the Part B deductible either.

 Watch Our Video to Learn More about the Advantages of Plan G